necrux/vault-testing/README.md

 ```
 ###### NOTES:
     * Modify accordingly for number of desired keys.
-    * Only 1 key needed to unseal; vault is useless if seal is intact.
+    * Only 1 key needed to unseal unless the key-theshold is increased.
+    * Vault is useless if seal is intact.

 ### Goldfish Init (if using approle):
 ```